zhengchen1999/NTIRE2025_RealWorld_Face_Restoration/README.md

 - `lq_ref_folder`: Path to the LQ images provided as input to the model.
 This path should be the parent directory of the `test` and `val` sets.
 - `metrics_save_path`: Directory where the evaluation metrics will be saved.
 - `device`: Computation devices.
 For multi-GPU setups, use the format `0,1,2,3`.
-- `use_qalign`: Whether to use QALIGN or not, which will consume an additional 15GB of GPU memory.
+- `use_qalign`: Whether to use Q-Align or not, which will consume an additional 15GB of GPU memory.